-Oahu: It may be difficult to imagine remote forested areas on such a busy island as Oahu; however, there are several heavily forested areas on the island that would satisfy any intrepid hiker’s fancy.
+It may be difficult to imagine Hawaiian rainforests on a developed island as Oahu.
+However, there are several heavily forested areas on the island that would satisfy any intrepid hiker’s fancy.
 The Ewa Forest Reserve extends from the northern side of the island, down through the central eastern area.
-The Honolulu Watershed Forest Reserve is located on the south eastern end of the island and the Mokuleia Forest Reserve curves along the western side of Oahu.
-Numerous guide companies on the island host rainforest hikes, eco tours and walks through the rainforests that highlight innumerable waterfalls, dense woods and sparkling views of places like the Valley of the Rainbows.
-If walking is not your preferred way to experience the rainforest, the Blue Helicopter Company can take travelers in Hawaii on a breathtaking helicopter tour from the sky.
+The Honolulu Watershed Forest Reserve is located on the south eastern end of the island.
+While the Mokuleia Forest Reserve curves along the western side of Oahu.
+Numerous companies offer tours through rainforests with innumerable waterfalls, dense woods and sparkling views.
+One such place is the Valley of the Rainbows.
+If you don’t like hiking, you can take the Blue Helicopter Company helicopter tour to see Hawaiian rainforests from the sky.

-Maui: Maui is known for over one hundred miles of colorful beaches; however, the rainforests on this island are also well worth visiting.
-From the West Maui Forest Reserve to the Iao Valley Park, this region is a thickly forested area on the northwestern side of the island.
-Here there are historic landmarks, gardens and hills to explore.
-On the northeastern side of Maui, along the same coast that hosts the Hana Highway, there is the Ko’olau Forest Reserve and the Hana Forest Reserve which runs toward the south.
-In this popular region, visitors to Maui can venture into the rainforests, discover the Seven Sacred Pools or lunch alongside secluded waterfalls.
-On the central southern end of the island, there is the Kipahulu Forest Reserve where vacationers can hike alongside as well as swim in natural pools or the Makawao Forest Reserve where you can take in the verdant scenery by biking through the rainforest.
+Along the Hana Highway, there is the Ko’olau Forest and Hana Forest reserves.
+Here, visitors can discover the Seven Sacred Pools or lunch alongside secluded waterfalls.
+On the central southern end of the island, there is the Kipahulu Forest Reserve where vacationers can hike alongside as well as swim in natural pools.
+Also, you can take in verdant scenery by hiking through the Makawao Forest Reserve.

-Big Island: The largest of the Hawaiian Islands is replete with rainforest areas that range from the north to the south.
-The Kohala Forest Reserve is the northernmost rainforest on the island followed by the Hamakua Forest Reserve.
-Here, the Akaka Falls State Park features enormous waterfalls and hiking trails through the rainforest.
-The Hilo Forest Reserve and the Hilo Forest Watershed Reserve are on the central eastern side of the island ranging over a large area which boasts of picturesque pools, waterfalls and verdant rainforest lands.
-Rainforest areas continue through the surrounding areas of the Waiakea, Ola’a and Puna forest reserves.
-The furthest rainforest region on the southern tip of the Big Island is located in the Kau Forest Reserve and the Waiakea Forest Reserve.
-The list goes on, as the miles of rainforest hiking trails on the Big Island are endless.
-Refer to our Big Island State Parks page to find out more details on where to witness these tropical treasures.
+The Big Island has many beautiful forested areas, such as the Kohala Forest Reserve and the Hamakua Forest Reserve.
+Here, you can visit Akaka Falls State Park which features enormous waterfalls and hiking trails through rainforests.
+While the Hilo Forest Reserve and the Hilo Forest Watershed Reserve offer views of picturesque pools, waterfalls and verdant forests.
+You can also explore Waiakea, Ola’a and Puna forest reserves.
+On the southern side there are the Kau and Waiakea forest reserves.
+The list goes on, as the miles of forest hiking trails on the Big Island are endless.
+Refer to our Big Island State Parks page for more details.

-Molokai: The Molokai Forest Reserve is a part of the greater expanse that is located on the central eastern side of the island.
-In this region of central Molokai, visitors can enjoy staggering heights like the Waikolu Lookout over the rainforest.
-The nearby Kamakou Preserve is one of the most popular rainforest areas on the island, spreading over 3,000 acres over the highest mountains on the island.
-Because Molokai is so remote, not many visitors to Hawaii venture deep into these forests, which is the home to many endangered animals and birds.
+Because Molokai is so remote, not many visitors venture deep into its forests.
+This is probably good because it is the home to many endangered animals and birds.
 Among these are the exotic creatures are the Molokai creeper, the Molokai thrush and the emerald amakihi bird.
-Lucky hikers might have the chance to glimpse these beautiful creatures in such Molokai rainforests.
-With the highest cliffs in Hawaii, stunning valleys, mountains, coasts, waterfalls, rainbows, mysterious plants and unique animals, travelers to Molokai would be remiss to skip exploring the island’s tropical rainforests.
+Lucky hikers might have the chance to see these beautiful creatures in Molokai’s forests.
+With the highest cliffs in Hawaii, stunning valleys, mountains, coasts, waterfalls, rainbows, mysterious plants and unique animals, travelers to Molokai would be remiss to not explore its forests.